KaryFramling/inka/README.md

 # inka
 R implementation of Interpolating, Normalising and Kernel Allocating (INKA) neural network.
+INKA was initially developed in Matlab as a part of Kary Främling's PhD thesis around 1994 (published 1996).
+It is described in the thesis and in a couple of conference papers from 1995/1996.

-INKA is an RBF-type neural network.
+INKA is an RBF-type (Radial Basis Function) neural network.
 Particular features of INKA are:
 * The hidden layer is initially empty.
 * New hidden neurons are added one at a time for the training example that has the greatest output error.
 * Output layer weights are trained using a pseudo-matrix inversion.